buzzqw/TUS/OBSS/multicoltab/README.md

 | `w{<align>}{<width>}` | Fixed-width single-line column; `<align>` is `l`, `c` or `r`. |
 | `W{<align>}{<width>}` | Like `w`, but reports overfull cells. |

+A literal `\multicolumn` at the start of a cell may be used in an individual row.
+Its content does not contribute to the widths of the columns it spans.
-`\multicolumn` may be used in an individual row.
-Keep the column tokens explicit in the environment specification; custom column-type aliases and `*{n}{...}` repetitions are not expanded while the package measures columns.
+Keep the column tokens explicit in the environment specification;
+`*{n}{...}` repetitions are not expanded while the package measures columns.

 ```latex